HomeHow To GuidesLawn Mower Surging

 Alternative Fuel: “Pre-Mixed” Lawnmower Gas:

-You can also choose to use “Canned (or Boutique) Fuel” for 2-Cycle small engines, discussed here at Popular Mechanics.
+You can also use “Canned (or Boutique) Fuel” for 2-cycle small engines, discussed here at Popular Mechanics.

-It may sound weird – but canned fuel for mowers does provide three essential benefits to your lawnmower engine vs. typical gas pump fuel.
+Canned fuel for mowers provides three essential benefits to your lawnmower engine compared to typical gas pump fuel.

-• Canned fuel contains Gas – but No Ethanol (Ethanol is a grain-based by-product) is used to make petroleum fuels more affordable and does more damage than good to engines.
+- Canned fuel contains gas but no ethanol (Ethanol is a grain-based by-product), which is used to make petroleum fuels more affordable and does more damage than good to engines.

-• Canned fuel has a High 94 Octane rating – Provides superior engine performance.
+- Canned fuel has a High 94-octane rating and provides superior engine performance.

-• Canned fuel includes Stabilizer to protect engines
+- Canned fuel includes a Stabilizer to protect engines

-We recommend VP Small Engine Fuels at Amazon – as the best choice of canned fuel available online.
+We recommend VP Small Engine Fuels at Amazon, the best-canned fuel online.

 2) Dirty Lawn Mower Air Filter